gradle/develocity-gitlab-templates/README.md

 For each Gradle and Maven build that is run from GitLab, these templates exposes the links to the created Build Scan® in the CI job logs.
 The templates can also be configured to ad-hoc connect Gradle and Maven builds to an existing Develocity instance such that a Build Scan® is published each time a build is run from GitLab.

+As an alternative, we provide Docker image examples for Gradle and Maven build with injection already configured, see [here](README-docker.md) for more details.

 ## Requirements
 > [!IMPORTANT]